kris-nader/sc-type-py/README.md

 ```python
 python3 -i ./sptypepy.py
 ```

-Once interactive python has been established, we can easily run functions that are equivalent to the sctype R implementation.
-Some differences include the query HGNC for approved gene symbols.
-In the R implementation, HGNChelper::checkGeneSymbols() is used.
-However, as no suitable equivalent has been found, rest.genenames API is used.
+Once interactive Python is set up, running functions equivalent to the sctype R implementation becomes straightforward.
+There are some differences, such as querying HGNC for approved gene symbols.
+In the R implementation, the <code>HGNChelper::checkGeneSymbols()</code> function is utilized.
+However, as no suitable equivalent has been identified, the rest.genenames API is employed instead.

 ```python
 # Load the data- this is scaled
 adata = sc.read_text("/Users/naderkri/Desktop/sptype/pbmc_scaled.txt",first_column_names=True)